biocompute-objects/BCO_Documentation/bco-domains.md

 ## 2.3 Extension Domain "extension_domain"

 The `extension_domain` is a space for a user to add additional structured information that is not defined in the BioCompute shcema.
 The `extension_domain` section is not evaluated by checks for BCO validity or computational correctness and as such is the place to add *ANY* type of additional **structured** information.
-We provide two examples that are neither exclusive or exhaustive.
+We provide two examples that are neither exclusive nor exhaustive.

 Definitions: